-CS 170T: Introduction to Visual Basic.
+CS 170: Introduction to Visual Basic.
 (3)

 Introduces how to program in a Windows environment using Visual Basic.
 Fundamental programming techniques will be discussed.
 Students will learn procedural programming, how to develop a graphical user interface in Windows, and how to work with events and objects.

-Prerequisite: CT 102LT.
+Prerequisite: CT 102L.

-CS 180LT: Introduction to PERL (3)
+CS 180: Introduction to PERL.
+(3)

 This introductory course introduces PERL, practical extraction report language.
 It will focus on the following topics: Scalar data, Control structures, Basic I/O, Directory Access, File and Directory Manipulation, Process Management, System Database Access, and CGI Scripting.

-CS 192LT: Topics.
+CS 192: Topics.
 (1-3)

 Titles will vary.
 CR/NC.

-C S 193LT: Topics.
+CS 193: Topics.
 (1-3) Titles will vary.

-CS 220LT: Systems Analysis and Design.
-(3)

-An overview of the system development lifecycle.
+CS 220: Systems Analysis and Design.
+(3) An overview of the system development lifecycle.
 Emphasis on current system documentation through the use of classical, structured, and object- oriented tools/techniques for describing program specifications.

-Prerequisite: CS 151L or CS 152L or CS 160LT or a full semester of programming.
+Prerequisite: CS 151L or CS 152L or CS 160 or a full semester of programming.
 CS 241L: Data Organization.
-(3)

-Data representation, storage and manipulation.
+(3) Data representation, storage and manipulation.
 Covers the memory organization of data storage and its relation to computation and efficiency.
 Topics include: linked vs. contiguous implementations, memory management, the use of indices and pointers, and an introduction to issues raised by the memory hierarchy.
 Programming assignments in C provide practice with programming styles that yield efficient code and computational experiments investigate the effect of storage design choices on the running time of programs.

-Prerequisitie: CS 152L or equivalent.
+(Main campus course.)
+Prerequisitie: CS 151L or CS 152L.

 CS 251L: Intermediate Programming.
 (3)

 An introduction to the methods underlying modern program development.
 Specific topics will include object-oriented design and the development of graphical user interfaces.
 Programming assignments will emphasize the use of objects implemented in standard libraries.
+(Main campus course.
+3 hour lecture.
+1 hour recitation.)

-Prerequisite: CS 152L
+Prerequisite: CS 151L or CS 152L.

 CS 257L: Nonimperative Programming.
-(3)

-Experience with applicative/functional programming languages (Scheme).
+(3) Experience with applicative/functional programming languages (Scheme).
 Lists, recursion, associative arrays, trees.
 User interface toolkits.
 Graphics.

-Prerequisite: CS 152L

-CS 259LT: Introduction to Object Oriented Programming.
-(2)

-Focuses on applying the advanced features of JAVA including exceptions, threads, inheritance, and polymorphism.
+Main Campus course.
+(Three hour lecture, One hour recitation).
+Prerequisite: CS 151L or CS 152L CS 258: Introduction to Object Oriented Programming.
+(2) Focuses on applying the advanced features of JAVA including exceptions, threads, inheritance, and polymorphism.
 This projects course stresses the design (using UML), development, and testing of larger programs using the Object paradigm.

-Prerequisite: CS 251L

-CS 260LT: Introduction to Applied Software Engineering.
-(2)

-An introduction to the methodologies and tools used in a disciplined life-cycle approach to the development of large software systems.
+Prerequisite: CS 251L CS 260: Introduction to Applied Software Engineering.
+(2) An introduction to the methodologies and tools used in a disciplined life-cycle approach to the development of large software systems.
 Design goals and principles will be emphasized and current methodologies such as data flow, structured design, and object-oriented design will be explored.
 Team programming.

-Prerequisites: CS 220LT and CS 251L.
+Prerequisites: CS 220 and CS 251L.

 CS 261: Mathematical Foundations of Computer Science.
 (3)

 Introduction to the formal mathematical concepts of computer science for the beginning student.
 Topics include elementary logic, induction, algorithmic processes, graph theory, and models of computation.
+(Main Campus course.)

-Prerequisites: CS 152L and Math 162.
+Prerequisites: (CS 151L or CS 152L) and MATH 162.

-CS 290LT: Topics (1-3)
+CS 290: Topics (1-3)

 Titles will vary

-CS 292LT: Topics.
+CS 292: Topics.
 (1-3)

 Titles will vary.
+CR/NC.